 "What we did was to designate the coastal area band as a restricted area and banned it as a residential area.
-The city arrangement where (for) the first 30 years the land is provided to the people rent free," said Atsumi.
+The city has made it into its law and regulation, prohibiting people to live in this area," the mayor outlined.